openenergymonitor/HeatpumpMonitor/heatpumpmonitor_build.md

 ---

 **TX Jumper:** Place the second jumper across the TX header to link the Atmega micro to the ESP8266 module.
-Required sending data on to emoncms via WIFI.
+Required for sending data on to emoncms via WIFI.